Emergency dentist services

 Large Cavities

 Large cavities can eventually affect the tooth root and pulp.
-Many patients who come into our Miami office experiencing great pain need a root canal to clear out the infected pulp and seal off the tooth.
-Otherwise, a filling may be needed.
+Many patients who come into our Miami office experiencing oral pain need a root canal to clear out the infected pulp and seal off the tooth; otherwise, a filling may be needed.

 Toothache